roys/java-android-basketballcheater/README.md

 ### Basketball cheater for Messenger
 **tl;dr:** This is a script that you can run with *gradle* or *Android Studio* to improve your score in Facebook Messenger's basketball game.
-If you aren't a developer you probably don't want to check out this further.
+If you aren't a developer you probably don't want to check this out any further.
 If you are a developer you can just checkout and try it yourself.

 #### Proof of concept video